RO EN

 3. Customization – individualization, adaptation to each order and each customer.
 Although sometimes this may generate additional costs, overall the final customer will be more satisfied, purchasing all products and services from a single supplier, without the need for additional searches.
 This adaptability proves extremely necessary and beneficial especially in the case of services or goods that can be accompanied by one or more adjacent and complementary services.

-You might also be interested in:
+You may also be interested in:

-Email Marketing for small companies (I): How to create a subscriber list?
+Email Marketing for Small Companies (I): How to Create a Subscriber List?

 On the same topic:

-Email Marketing for small companies (II) – Emails in Inbox, not in spam?
+Email Marketing for Small Companies (II) – Emails in Inbox, Not in Spam?

 To be continued… in the next article!